HES-XPLAIN/hes-xplain.github.io/docs/platform/architecture.md

 ## Notebooks & Datasets
 Practical ressources & content aiming to help understanding how to use the different features provided, all accessible from our website including:

-- **XAI Resource**: Literature and resources that describe what/why/how Explainable Artificial Intelligence.
+- **XAI Resource**: Literature and resources that describe how Explainable Artificial Intelligence works.
 - **Tutorial Notebooks**: Step-by-step guides to help users understand and apply XAI methods.
 - **Use Case Notebooks**: Showcase how XAI and our platform can be used to solve real-world problems.
 - **Datasets and Models**: Embedded datasets and pre-trained models to facilitate experimentation.